mvallerie/restful.io/README.md

 What does it look like
 -----
 Below is a quick presentation of the module in Coffeescript.
-You may check examples folder (currently ***NOT*** up to date) and test (currently up to date) folder for more.
+You may check test folder for more.

 ### Routing